Horseback Riding in Mongolia

 Drive to Khugnu Khan

-After a leisurely breakfast the group will drive to Khugnu Khan by Erdene Khamba Monastery is located only 18 km north of Elsen Tasarhai, at the Khogno Khan Uul Mountains (1967 m ASL.)
+After leisurely breakfast drive to Khugnu Khan by Erdene Khamba Monastery is located only 18 km north of Elsen Tasarhai, at the Khogno Khan Uul Mountains (1967 m ASL.)
 Today there are only the ruins.
 Erdene Khamba Monastery had two sections: the lower one called the Zaluu Khiid, or the “Novice Temple” and the upper one called the Uvgun Khiid, or the “Elder’s Temple”, which was built on top of the mountain.
 The monastery was built in a sacred valley, according to Mongolian Buddhist traditions.
-Overnight in tented camp with kitchen support.

 Day 11